Chromecast tips and tricks

 The most commonly used feature of the developer options in Chromecast with Google TV is running ADB (Android Debug Bridge) commands to manage the dongle, e.g., copying files or firmware (Android OS) updates.

 A lot of owners also use ADB commands to sideload apps.
 This is actually the simplest way to sideload apps to Chromecast with Google TV.
+Even if you do not use ADB to sideload apps, you still need to enable developer options on Chromecast with Google TV to install any apps from sources other than the Play Store.

 Of course, a few users like us use the ADB tools to take screenshots or record the screen.
 FYI, all the screenshots in this guide were taken with some ADB tools.
+You may check this technical guide on how to enable and use ADB on Google TV Streamer and Chromecast with Google TV.
+If you need to use wireless debugging, you may check this guide.

 For some hardware geeks, the developer options offer the opportunity to tweak or test the performance of the dongle.